vokya/english-for-designers/05-voice-tone/index.md

 ## Voice

-Overall voice should as written from a warm, caring but also oranized and efficient person.
+Overall voice should as written from someone warm but also oranized and efficient.

-1 genuine
+- genuine
-2.inviting
+- inviting
-3.knowledgeble
+- knowledgeble
-4. well-structured
+- well-structured content

 ## Tone

 Keeping it simple and concise.
-Button up a bit,use of proffesional phrases,but still show my personality.
+Button up a bit,use of proffesional phrases,but still show personality.

 ## Style

 - keeping setences short
 - use of contractions - gives informal friendly tone